Success Stories: Chapter 7 – UMMS Foundation Breathmobile

 The Breathmobile is a mobile asthma clinic operated by the University of Maryland Children’s Hospital that provides free specialty-based preventive care to underserved children in Baltimore City and surrounding communities.
 The program addresses the significant health disparities in a population of primarily African American children with high asthma related morbidity and limited access to preventive asthma care.
 In 2018, the Qlarant Foundation continued its support of the Breathmobile Program, providing a grant of $40,000.

 Missed school days and time away from work traveling to clinics are reduced by having services come to the children and their families.
 Educating the patients and their families about how to recognize symptoms and avoid situations that exacerbate asthma is an essential component of the program.
+The Breathmobile provides guideline based treatment for preventative asthma care.
 Through their work, the Breathmobile is able to keep Baltimore City and surrounding area schoolchildren healthy, in the classroom, and learning.

 The Breathmobile has had a significant positive impact on underserved children with asthma by providing them with the tools to control their asthma and prevent exacerbations.
 In addition to providing clinical care and education on the unit, the Breathmobile staff also provides ongoing asthma education in the community through participation in school health personnel educational programs, primary care provider educational sessions, community health fairs, and “Back to School nights.”